 In the current climate within the UK-IT sector, it can be extremely challenging to find, genuine IT Talent.
-To help you fill your skills gaps, we’re sharing our favourite tips for hiring Tech talent.
+We share our top tips to help you fill your skills gaps.

 The UK’s Technological Skills Shortage